Configuration Spaces of Manifolds with Boundary: Configuration spaces, their compactifications, and algebraic structures

 The spaces $\SFM_M$ come equipped with a natural operadic right action of the relative Swiss Cheese operad using insertion of configurations.

 If $M$ is framed, then this relative Swiss Cheese action gives rise to a to a right $\SFM_{n}$-action:

 If we assume that we have chosen an algebraic realization of $\tilde M$ such that $I$ is (semi-)algebraic, then $\SFM_M$ is also a semi-algebraic manifold.
-We can thus apply the theory of PA forms (see~\cite{HardtLambrechtsTurchinVolic2011} or~\cite[Section~1.2]{Idrissi2016}) and obtain relative ``almost'' cooperads and comodules $\OmPA^{*}(\SFM_{n})$ and $\OmPA^{*}(\SFM_{M})$.
+We can thus apply the theory of PA forms (see~\cite{HardtLambrechtsTurchinVolic2011} or~\cite[Section~1.2]{Idrissi2018b}) and consider the collections of CDGAs $\OmPA^{*}(\SFM^{M}_{n})$ and $\OmPA^{*}(\SFM_{M})$.

+\begin{remark} Even though the functor $\OmPA^{*}$ is contravariant, $\OmPA^{*}(\SFM_{n})$ does not form a Hopf cooperad, and $\OmPA^{*}(\SFM_{M})$ does not form a Hopf right comodule, because the Künneth quasi-isomorphism goes in the wrong direction.
+Cocomposition structure maps are replaced by a zigzag of maps such as:

+and similarly for the other structure maps.
+We can call such a collection of CDGAs with such a structure a homotopy Hopf cooperad/comodule.
+Nevertheless, according to~\cite[Section~3]{LambrechtsVolic2014}, we may define a CDGA model of $\SFM_{n}^{M}$ (or $\SFM_{M}$) as a collection of CDGAs $A(U,V)$ equipped with maps $A(U,V) \to \OmPA^{*}(\SFM_{n}^{M}(U,V))$ (or $\SFM_{M}(U,V)$) making the appropriate diagrams commute.
+We will call such a collection of maps an ``almost morphism'' of (homotopy) Hopf cooperads. \end{remark}